Arkadijbojko/webpage/_projects/1_project.md

         {% include figure.liquid path="assets/img/familyVAinsertions.png" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
     </div>
 <div class="caption">I use formal families of vertex algebras in a formal variable u to formulate wall-crossing of invariants.
 The first picture represents a physical perspective of the origin of such families.
-To obtain explicit formulae, one takes a particular coefficient of the expansion in u as is portrayed in the second drawing.
+To obtain explicit formulae, one takes an appropriate coefficient of the expansion in $$u$$ as is portrayed in the second illustration.
 </div>

 <div class="row">